realjck/pico-fun-zone/pong/readme.md

 ## About

-This is a remake of the classic Pong game created by ChatGPT using a prompt, featuring a lack of AI but working as a single-player experience or for two players sharing the keyboard cursor keys.
+This is a remake of the classic Pong game created by ChatGPT using a prompt, featuring a lack of AI but working as a single-player experience or for two players sharing the common keyboard same cursor keys.

 ## Controls